kstover-dev/ps3iso/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        Path to the PS3 ISO file or directory containing PS3 ISO files
-  -f FORMAT, --format FORMAT
+						Path to the ISO file or directory containing ISO files -f FORMAT, --format FORMAT
-                        Format string to use for output or --rename target --rename              Rename .iso and supporting files to a format string based on PS3 metadata
+                        Format string to use for output or --rename target --rename              Rename .iso and supporting files to a format string based on SFO metadata
 ```

 To rename all ISO files, plus all files with a matching name to a nice format: